grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 ---
 title: 'Is syntax holding back functional programming?'
-date: 2024-05-29T20:30:30+01:00
+date: 2024-07-12T20:30:30+01:00
-draft: true
+draft: false
 toc: false
 ---

-Recently I've been looking at a few programming languages and in particular the functional ones and noticed that there appears to be a trend with them.
-While having some very good benefits and being quite the joy to use and write in, they seem to be not very popular.
+While looking through many programming languages over the years, I have come to appreciate the ones which are based around the theory of functional programming.
+I find they are a joy to write and allow for some very expressive code in few characters.
+However, when looking at the popularity of many of these languages I've noticed their popularity seems to be low.
 As you may have guessed from the title, I think a large part of this is down to syntax and I'd like to try and explain why I think this may be.
-I'd Ike to preface it with it not being the only reason I think but it's for sure one of my larger ideas as to why this may be
+I'd Ike to preface it with it not being the only reason I think but it's one of the primary reasons as to why this may be.

 For reference, this post is purely a food for thought kind of post and is not an argument in any way.